 For linear regression models (WC, BMI), the assumption of independent observations is violated as soon as we weight the sample.
 General checking such as QQ plots of the residuals (normality), plotting the residuals against fitted values (constant variance) are not available either.
 Outliers, leverage, and Cook’s distance cannot be checked either, however, participants with extreme weightings (if any) were checked by removing them and refitting the models as a sensitivity analysis.

-Since under survey designed data, the sampling-weighted least squares are not maximum likelihood, it would not be possible to compare models using likelihood ratio test.
+Since under complex survey designed data, the sampling-weighted least squares are not maximum likelihood, it would not be possible to compare models using likelihood ratio test.
 Instead, adjusted Wald tests with p<0.05 were used as criteria for variable inclusion in the final model.
 Another Stata command linktest was also used to decide whether quadratic and cubic terms of continuous variables were necessary in improving fitting of the model [33].

 Data manipulation and preparation (Appendix A) were done in R version 3.5.1 [34].
 All statistical analyses, except for MLCA models, were performed with svyset command as implemented in Stata software version 15.1 [35].
 The process of model fitting, covariate selection, and interaction effect testing for the association between carbohydrate eating patterns and hypertension is shown as an example in Appendix D. All p values were two-sided.